 Here are some of the options:

-An income that competes with rises in the cost of livingYour income will increase each year by a fixed percentage.
-This can be up to 8.5% a year normally.
-We also offer annuities which move in line with the Retail Price Index.
+An income that competes with rises in the cost of livingYour income will increase each year by a fixed percentage or in line with the Retail Price Index.

 Remember, building in more options will reduce your income.